 The degree requires that applicants experience substantial ethnographic fieldwork.

-Students admitted to the PhD program are guaranteed a minimum of two years of funding.
-Additional years of funding are typically available, subject to availability of funds and academic progress.
+Students admitted to the PhD program are guaranteed a minimum of three years of funding if admitted with an MA in hand, or five years if admitted as a direct-to-doctorate student holding an undergraduate degree.
+Additional years of funding may be offered, subject to availability of funds and academic progress.
 We also strongly support students in their efforts to compete for external funding, and our program has a strong track record both with University-wide fellowships and with National Science Foundation dissertation grants.

-To learn more about the department’s graduate programs, contact Dr. Jason DeCaro, director of graduate studies (firstname.lastname@example.org).
+To learn more about the department’s graduate programs, contact Dr. Christopher Lynn, Director of Graduate Studies (email@example.com).